redox-os/sodium/README.md

 ## Sodium: Vim 2.0

-**Sodium** is a editor inspired by Vim (but not a clone).
+**Sodium** is an editor inspired by Vim (but not a clone).
 It aims to be efficient, fast, and productive.

 [![Travis Build Status](https://travis-ci.org/redox-os/sodium.svg?branch=master)](https://travis-ci.org/redox-os/sodium)